erSubhashThapa/100daysofcode/r2-log.md

 ### 4/29/19

 - ## Helping
-  I helped someone to day on twitter.
-They sent there code and I showed them what each line was doing and where they had a typo:
+  I helped someone today on twitter.
+They sent their code and I showed them what each line was doing and where they had a typo:

   **Typo:**
   <hr>